janko/janko.io/_posts/2016-09-17-better-file-uploads-with-shrine-attachment.md

 attacher.url          # equivalent to `photo.image_url`
 ```

+So if you prefer not to add any additional methods to your model, and prefer
+explicitness over callbacks, you can simply use `Shrine::Attacher` directly
-See the [Using Attacher] guide for more examples.
+without including the attachment module to your model.
+See the [Using Attacher]
+guide for more examples.

 ## Validations